 Lead with value rather than describing services or promoting yourself.

 Now, that’s something of immediate value to someone considering selling their home.
 In a seller’s market, in particular, it’s very clickable.

 This ad is very clearly targeting a specific kind of home buyer.
 Food garden.
 Walking distance to downtown.
 Car-free lifestyle.

 5. Create a Clear, Compelling Call to Action

 If we look back at the Keller Williams ad, we find a very compelling CTA.

 It says, simply enter your address and click.

 Nothing complicated about that.
-Your best real estate Facebook ads have a clear goal.
+No matter what type of ads you’re running- image ad, video ad, carousel ad, your best real estate Facebook ad has a clear goal.

 A person should almost instantly know exactly what you want them to do.
 It should be very easy to do so.
 There should never be any confusion like having more than one CTA.
 And don’t make it longer than it has to be.

 Unbounce, a marketing research firm, found that 90% of people who read your ad headline also read your CTA.